srp/mem/doc/source/algorithm.rst

 against database entries or external systems such as REST services such as S3 or state machines.
-Layering functionally on top of this core allows for just as rich of build expressions, with the full power of the underlying programming language in-tact.
+Layering functionally on top of this core allows for just as rich of build expressions, with the full power of the underlying programming language intact.

-In real world use, it has been seen to function correctly, and be faster and easier to develop and maintain build tasks on then SCons;
+In real world use, it has been seen to function correctly, and be faster and easier to develop and maintain build tasks on than SCons;
-it also runs faster then such.
+it also runs faster than such.